3️⃣ Building a more complex agent: WikiGame

 """

-content = task.current_page.content
+content = game.current_page.content

-permitted_links = get_permitted_links(task.current_page)
+permitted_links = get_permitted_links(game.current_page)

 for word in sorted(permitted_links, key=len, reverse=True):